Stop-VBRWindowsGuestItemRestore

 Perform the following steps:

-1. Run Get-VBRBackup to get a backup that contains files which you want to restore.
+1. Run the Get-VBRBackup cmdlet.
 Save the result to the $backup variable.

-2. Run Get-VBRRestorePoint with the $backup variable to get a restore point of a VM.
-Use the Name parameter to specify the VM name.
+2. Run the Get-VBRRestorePoint cmdlet.
+Set the $backup variable as the Backup parameter value.
+Specify the Name parameter value.
 Save the result to the $restorepoint variable.

-3. Run Start-VBRWindowsFileRestore with the $restorepoint variable.
+3. Run the Start-VBRWindowsFileRestore cmdlet.
+Set the $restorepoint variable as the RestorePoint parameter value.
 Save the result to the $session variable.

-4. Run Start-VBRWindowsGuestItemRestore and save the result to the $restoresession variable.
+4. Run the Start-VBRWindowsGuestItemRestore cmdlet.
+Save the result to the $restoresession variable.
 Specify the following settings:

 1. Run the Stop-VBRWindowsGuestItemRestore cmdlet.
 Set the $restoresession variable as the ItemSession parameter value.